martingraham/clusterfck/README.md

 var clusters = clusterfck.hcluster(colors);
 ```

-`hcluster` returns an object that represents the hierarchy of the clusters with `left` and `right` subtrees.
+`hcluster` returns an object with keys `tree` and `clusters`. `tree` includes the hierarchy of the clusters with `left` and `right` subtrees.
 The leaf clusters have a `value` property which is the vector from the data set.
+The `clusters` property is a function that when passed some integer n, will provide a list of values corresponding to n clusters determined by splitting the furthest nodes in the tree structure.
+The resulting list contains a list for each cluster, which in turn contain the values from the input.

 ```javascript
 {